-- 23.1.1 USA Climbing shall be responsible for the organization and execution of a Collegiate Divisional Championship for each Collegiate Division for each of the Lead, Bouldering, and Speed disciplines. - 23.1.2 USA Climbing shall publish competition information for each Collegiate Divisional Championship competition not less than thirty (30) days in advance of the first day of the competition or event at which the competition will be hosted, outlining: - a) The location and dates for the competition or event; - b) The eligibility requirements; - c) The registration procedure and deadlines; - d) The preliminary schedule.
+- 23.1.1 USA Climbing shall be responsible for the organization and execution of a Collegiate Divisional Championship for each Collegiate Division for each of the Lead/Top Rope and Bouldering Disciplines. - 23.1.2 USA Climbing shall publish competition information for each Collegiate Divisional Championship competition not less than thirty (30) days in advance of the first day of the competition or event at which the competition will be hosted, outlining: - a) The location and dates for the competition or event; - b) The eligibility requirements; - c) The registration procedure and deadlines; - d) The preliminary schedule.

-- 23.2.1 An athlete shall be pre-qualified for a discipline's Collegiate Divisional Championships competition if they: - a) Are a member of the U.S. Olympic National Team, or were a member of the U.S. Olympic National Team at any time in the 12 months prior to the competition; or - b) Are current World Champion, Pan American Champion, and/or National Champion(s) in any Discipline (or "Combined") in the Collegiate or Elite Series; or - c) Have been ranked in the top three (3) in the National Rankings in any Discipline in the Collegiate or Elite Series at the end of the prior year; or - d) Have represented the U.S. in any Discipline in climbing competitions at the most recent World University Games. - 23.2.2 To be eligible for a discipline's Collegiate Divisional Championships, an athlete must: - a) be pre-qualified for the discipline's Collegiate Divisional Championships competition; or - have received any rank in any Collegiate Qualification Series competition in any Discipline in any Collegiate Division. - For the avoidance of doubt, a competitor who competes in any Collegiate Qualification Series competition and receives a score, even if the score is zero (0), is ranked in that competition and is therefore eligible for the Collegiate Divisional Championships in all Disciplines. - 23.2.3 It is the responsibility of all competitors to verify their Championship series eligibility by checking the Collegiate Qualification Series official results posted on the USA Climbing webpage.
+- 23.2.1 An athlete shall be pre-qualified for a discipline's Collegiate Divisional Championships competition if they: - a) Are a member of the U.S. Olympic Team, or were a member of the U.S. Olympic Team at any time in the 12 months prior to the competition; or - b) Are current World Champion, Pan American Champion, and/or National Champion(s) in any Discipline (or "Combined") in the Collegiate or Elite Series; or - c) Have been ranked in the top three (3) in the National Rankings in any Discipline in the Collegiate or Elite Series at the end of the prior season; or - d) Have represented the U.S. in any Discipline in climbing competitions at the most recent World University Games. - 23.2.2 To be eligible for a discipline's Collegiate Divisional Championships, an athlete must: - a) be pre-qualified for the discipline's Collegiate Divisional Championships competition; or - b) have received any rank in any Bouldering or Lead/Top Rope Collegiate Qualification Series competition in any Collegiate Division. - For the avoidance of doubt, a competitor who competes in any Bouldering or Lead/Top Rope Collegiate Qualification Series competition and receives a score, even if the score is zero (0), is ranked in that competition and is therefore eligible for the Collegiate Divisional Championships in both the Bouldering and Lead/Top Rope Disciplines. - 23.2.3 It is the responsibility of all competitors to verify their Championship series eligibility by checking the Collegiate Qualification Series official results posted on the USA Climbing webpage.
 In the event a competitor discovers that they are missing from the official results or that the results are incorrect, they should immediately contact USA Climbing at: info@usaclimbing.org.
 Updates or alterations to Collegiate Qualification Series official results are subject to Sport Discretion (Rule 1.9.2), and shall not result in a lower ranking for any other competitor.

-- 23.3.1 In order to register for and compete in a Collegiate Divisional Championship event, an athlete must have an active USA Climbing Collegiate Membership. - 23.3.2 An athlete shall not be permitted to register for a Collegiate Divisional Championship event that does to match their Collegiate Membership Division. - 23.3.3 Collegiate Divisional Championships competitions shall have one (1) registration round. - a) The registration normal period should be at least twenty-one (21) days in duration, and shall be at least fourteen (14) days in duration.
+- 23.3.1 In order to register for and compete in a Collegiate Divisional Championship event, an athlete must have an active USA Climbing Collegiate Membership. - 23.3.2 An athlete shall not be permitted to register for a Collegiate Divisional Championship event that does not match their Collegiate Membership Division. - 23.3.3 Collegiate Divisional Championships competitions shall have an Extended Registration period and shall not have a Late Registration period.